 Other uses for this medicine

 Chlordiazepoxide is also used to treat irritable bowel syndrome.
-Talk to your doctor about the possible risks of using this drug for your condition.
+Talk to your doctor about the possible risks of using this medication for your condition.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.